 You're reading the documentation for a version of ROS 2 that has reached its EOL (end-of-life), and is no longer officially supported.
 If you want up-to-date information, please have a look at Iron.

 Adding physical and collision properties

 Goal: Learn how to add collision and inertial properties to links, and how to add joint dynamics to joints.

-Tutorial level: Beginner
+Tutorial level: Intermediate

 In this tutorial, we’ll look at how to add some basic physical properties to your URDF model and how to specify its collision properties.

 So far, we’ve only specified our links with a single sub-element,

 visual, which defines (not surprisingly) what the robot looks like.

 However, in order to get collision detection to work or to simulate the robot, we need to define a

 Here is the new urdf with collision and physical properties.